20 Sep A visit to Cadaqués on the Costa Brava

 I last went to Cadaques 25 years ago.
 There were a few hippies and a few Italians.
 This time, in early September, it was as if all of France had poured over the border for the day out.
 The village still has a charm.
 It reminds me of Positano, on the Amalfi Coasts, with the same bright sun, cobbled streets and bougainvillea.
 The difference is that houses have white-washed rather than coloured walls.

 The Costa Brava Tourism Board had booked me in for lunch to Es Baluard, a family-run restaurant on the first floor of a building overlooking the harbour.
+There is so much good seafood in this part of the world – if you choose your restaurant carefully.

 A new project: El Bulli 1846